Pseudonym-Tim/mewgenics-ui-api/README.md

 ## SWF/FLA Modification Related Notes

-NOTE: For the sake of brevity, this explanation is going to assume that you know how to extract the game's `resources.gpak`, and are at least aware of how FLA/SWFs work in the context of the game.
+(IMPORTANT: For the sake of brevity, this explanation is going to assume that you know how to extract the game's `resources.gpak`, and are at least aware of how FLA/SWFs work in the context of the game.)

 The API works after the game has loaded the required SWF files.
 So while the DLL side can do a lot of stuff on it's own, for any completely new additions to the UI, you need to author, export, and load your own custom SWF files into the game first.

 An example FLA and mod files showcasing `house.swf` UI modification is provided with this project.
 Use it as the reference for how custom UI should be pulled off, such as how it should be named, structured, and animated.

 For new UI elements, you generally start by copying the portion of the existing UI that you want to modify into a new 1280x720 FLA file.
 From there, edit the layout, graphics, instance names, and animations as needed, then export it as a custom SWF.
-That SWF must then be loaded by the game through a `swfs/swflist.gon.append` file in your mod before the Mew UI API can interact with it.
+That SWF must then be loaded by the game through a `swfs/swflist.gon.append` file in your mod before the MewUI API can interact with it.

 The most important thing to realize with this API is that the text name/button name you pass into various API functions is the "instance name" set in the FLA/SWF.
 The name in the code must match EXACTLY what it is in the SWF/FLA, including spelling, underscores, and capitalization.